canonical/maas-hw-tutorial/README.md

 ---

-## 5. Monitor MAAS Logs in Real-Time
+## 5. Monitor MAAS logs in real-time

 Tail MAAS activity with helpful filters and save to a local file:
 ```bash